Vision: A community that is supported, connected, and empowered to facilitate repatriation.

-The National Preservation Institute offers several NAGPRA trainings.
+The National Preservation Institute offers in-person and on-demand NAGPRA courses, some taught by Bernstein & Associates.

 This short film documents the legacy of repatriating iwi kūpuna (ancestral remains) by Native Hawaiians who have been trained under the direction of respected cultural practitioners Edward and Pualani Kanahele.